Lillico, Tasmania

 Lillico is a rural locality in the local government area (LGA) of Devonport in the North-west and west LGA region of Tasmania.
 The locality is about 8 km north-west of the town of Devonport.
 The 2016 census recorded a population of 25 for the state suburb of Lillico.

 History

 Lillico was gazetted as a locality in 1962.
 It is believed to be named for Alexander Lillico, a Tasmanian politician who represented the area from 1924 to 1954.

 Geography

 The waters of Bass Strait form the northern boundary.
 The Western Railway Line passes through from east to north-west.

 Road infrastructure

-National Route 1 (Bass Highway) runs through from east to north-west.
+National Highway 1 (Bass Highway) runs through from east to north-west.